SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.3/README.md

 ![Alt text](./images/aws-cap-dev-16.png)

+## Congratulation!

-**Congratulation, you have successfully integrated the Amazon Simple Notification service with SAP CAP project and deployed the entire project to the SAP BTP Trial subaccount successfully.
-Well done !!**
+Conratulations, you have successfully integrated the Amazon Simple Notification service with SAP CAP project and deployed the entire project to the SAP BTP Trial subaccount successfully.
+Well done !!